circul8/bedrock/README.md

 In order to develop this package locally, you need to switch to *dev* branch and run this command to test it:

-`composer clearcache && composer create-project --repository-url={PATH}/project/packages.json circul8/wordpress -vvv`
+`composer clearcache && composer create-project --repository-url={PATH}/project/packages.json circul8/wordpress`

 Don't forget to change the *{PATH}* to the project repository.
 Also, look at the *packages.json* an change the `source.url`.